CaikeBispo/CaikeBispo/README.md

 - 💬 Ask me about wathever you want
 <!-- - 📫 How to reach me: ... -->
 <!-- - 😄 Pronouns: ... -->
-- ⚡ Fun fact: Retired Skateboarder ;)
+- ⚡ Fun fact: Retired Skateboarder :skateboard: :smile: